AymanKoOo/FaceRecognationMaskDetection-FlaskWebServices-/README.md

-# FaceRecognationMaskDetection-FlaskWebServices-
-Graduation Project Part 2 , Flask WebServices for  Detecting , Recognizing trained faces with and without masks
+#Graduation Project Part 2 , Flask WebServices for  Detecting , Recognizing trained faces with and without masks